Mortal/csaudk-submitj/tasks/travel/README.md

   * 1 additional point for fast implementation

 For the first point, an O(N·M) algorithm is fast enough.
-For the additional point, an O(N) algorithm is required.
+For the additional point, an O(N + M) algorithm is required.

 **Hint for the fast solution:** Modify DAG-Shortest-Paths to include node weights.